wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

             !!! info
                 If you want to pass arguments to Ballerina main functions, use the **Run with Arguments** capability.
 For details on the arguments you can pass, see the [Ballerina documentation](https://ballerina.io/learn/by-example/main-function/).
 You can also override configurable values in the same manner.
 For more information, see [Provide values to configurable variables](https://ballerina.io/learn/provide-values-to-configurable-variables/#provide-via-command-line-arguments).
+    !!! note
+        As user portal features are added, testing and other actions will be accessible directly from the **Overview** page, making it easier to manage and validate your automations.

 ## Step 5: Schedule Automation